-The Native Antigen Company offer recombinant Lassa virus proteins in support of vaccine research and development, and as targets for serological immunoassays.
+The Native Antigen Company offer recombinant Lassa Fever virus antigens in support of vaccine research and development, and as targets for serological immunoassays.

 Lassa Virus Background